 During the COVID-19 pandemic, technologies are playing a crucial role in keeping our society functional in a time of lockdowns and quarantines.
 These technologies may have a long-lasting impact beyond COVID-19 and also bring enterprises a myriad of opportunities for breakthroughs.

-- Opportunities for digital platforms and big data regarding the intelligentization and modernisation of governmental operations
+- Opportunities for digital platforms and big data regarding the intelligentization and modernization of governmental operations

 - Opportunities for new smart cities and parks about the decentralization of city clusters + central cities